• Skip to main content

 Pembina River Rafting Location

 The Pembina River rafting starting location can be reached through Pembina River Tubing, south of Entwistle.
 The trip ends at Pembina Provincial Park.
-Get out just after the 16A concrete bridge (with a canoer on it).
-If you raft in the middle of the day you’ll see a bunch of rafters exiting there.
-Many swimmers can be seen there as well as it’s a deep section perfect for that activity.
-The journey currently takes two hours and fifteen minutes to complete but can change depending on water levels.
+Get out after the 16 A concrete bridge (with a canoeer on it).
+If you raft in the middle of the day, you’ll see a bunch of rafters exiting there.
+Many swimmers can also be seen there, as it’s a deep section perfect for that activity.
+The journey takes approximately two hours, but can change depending on water levels.

 Pembina River Rafting Prices